OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/feature-ide.md

 In order to generate only valid service templates, feature models can be used to model dependencies between variability inputs.
 A feature model of Feature IDE is supposed to be packaged as `feature-model.xml` at the root of the CSAR.
-In the following, we describe the mapping between the Extended XML Configuration to variability inputs.
+We describe the mapping between the Extended XML Configuration to variability inputs.

 ### Features